 Understanding Intraoperative Radiation Therapy

 Call 0800 BC NURSE and talk to our breast nurses about where IORT is available.

 Skin irritation in the treated area

 This may range from mild “sunburn” to peeling or occasionally blistering.
 This side effect may not develop until treatment completion.
-It is usually at its most severe for 1 – 2 weeks and then settles over the following 3 – 4 weeks.
+It is usually at its most severe for one to two weeks and then settles over the following three to four weeks.